-An overview of accounting issues arising from the increased internationalization of business.
+An overview of accounting techniques and concepts surrounding the construction of financial reports related to issues arising from the increased internationalization of business.
 Topics include comparative financial reporting among countries and accounting treatments of international transactions.

-This course covers professional issues surrounding auditing and financial control systems.
-Topics include management fraud, legal liability, audit evidence, etc.
+This course covers professional issues surrounding auditing and financial control systems with a primary focus on financial statement analysis and auditor decision-making based on this analysis.
+Topics include management fraud, auditing standards, sampling methods, and collection of audit evidence.

-Financial reporting for mergers and acquisitions; consolidated financial statements; international transactions and hedges of exchange-rate fluctuations; partnerships; and governmental and not-for-profit financial reporting.
-Credit not allowed for both MGT 4043 and MGT 6043.
+Financial reporting techniques and concepts for mergers and acquisitions; consolidated financial statements; international transactions; partnerships; and governmental and not-for-profit financial reporting.

 An intensive treatment of a selection of contemporary accounting topics.
 Topical coverage may span subject matter ranging across the fields of auditing, systems, managerial, and tax accounting.

 The role of databases in the modern enterprise.
-Design and development of database systems.
+Design and development of database systems, including data modeling, warehousing, normalization, and SQL.
 Applications in accounting marketing, operations, and human resource systems.